 CENTRIFUGAL PARTITION CHROMATOGRAPHY

-Our laboratory has several Kromaton CPC units (Rousselet Robatel, France).
-The rotor design and column volume in preparative rotors offers excellent loading capacity and and resolution.
+Our laboratory is equipped with multiple Kromaton CPC units (Rousselet Robatel, France).
+The large volume rotor with optimized cell design ensures exceptional loading capacity and resolution for efficient compound purification.

 Benefits of Centrifugal Partition CHromatography